 Some cats are exceptions to the rule.
 Whether they like dipping a paw in the sink or going for a swim, a few rare cats enjoy being in and around water.
 Breeds with a particular affinity for water include Turkish Vans, Turkish Angoras, and Savannahs.

-With no known physical difference between any of these breeds or individuals, personality is the biggest deciding factor in whether or not a cat will enjoy a little H2O.
+With no known physical difference between any of these breeds or individuals, personality is the biggest deciding factor in whether or not a cat will enjoy a dip into a little H2O.

 Not all of them!